CahootsMalone/interstate-76-stuff/file-format-vehicle-list.md

 * Interstate '76 has a single list:
   * `i76car.def`: vehicles available to the user in all modes.
 * Nitro Pack has two lists:
-    * `nitcar.def`: vehicles available in Instant Melee mode.
+    * `nitcar.def`: vehicles available in melee mode.
 Contains 37 vehicles.
     * `nitscar.def`: vehicles available for use in the scenarios.
 Contains 31 vehicles (six aren't available for some reason).

 By default, these lists don't include the special vehicles.